What you need to know this summer

 Reservations to hike Hanging Lake Trail are available through the booking portal at VisitGlenwood.com.
 Please read all information about the Hanging Lake Trail before purchasing your permit.
 To donate to the trail restoration click HERE.

-Visit Glenwood and the Glenwood Springs Chamber Resort Association (GSCRA) assist with the promotion and management of Hanging Lake.
+Visit Glenwood and the Glenwood Springs Chamber Resort Association (GSCRA) to assist with the promotion and management of Hanging Lake.
 For questions, visit the Hanging Lake page (see FAQs and download the brochure) or contact the Hanging Lake Call Center: info@hanginglakeexpress.com or 970-384-6309.

 White River National Forest | Make a Reservation